The gauge coupling unification in the flipped $E_8$ GUT: The branching rules for the fundamental and adjoint representations of with respect to the subgroup

 where the numbers in brackets are the charges with respect to the $U_1$ group parameterized by $\gamma_2$.
 The $U_1$ charges for various parts of $SO_3$ representations can also be easily found from the theory of angular momentum.
 Taking into account that $2J_3$ goes from $-2J$ to $2J$ with the step 2 and using Eqs. (\ref{E7_Branching_Rules}) and (\ref{SO12_Branching_Rules}) we conclude that the fundamental and adjoint representations of $E_7$ are decomposed into irreducible representations of the subgroup (\ref{E7_U1^2_Gamma_Subgroup}) according to the branching rules

-Here the first number in the round brackets is the charges $Q_{\gamma_1}$ corresponding to the $U_1$ subgroup parameterized by $\gamma_1$, and the second number is the charge $Q_{\gamma_2}$ corresponding to the $U_1$ subgroup parameterized by $\gamma_2$.
+Here the first number in the round brackets is the charge $Q_{\gamma_1}$ corresponding to the $U_1$ subgroup parameterized by $\gamma_1$, and the second number is the charge $Q_{\gamma_2}$ corresponding to the $U_1$ subgroup parameterized by $\gamma_2$.

 From the other side, according to \cite{Slansky:1981yr}, the group $E_7$ contains the subgroup $E_6\times U_1$, and the group $E_6$ contains the subgroup $SO_{10}\times U_1$.
 Therefore, we obtain another embedding